Human rights in the Maldives

-Human rights in the Maldives, an archipelagic nation of 417,000 people off the coast of the Indian Subcontinent, is a contentious issue.
-In its 2011 Freedom in the World report, Freedom House declared the Maldives "Partly Free", claiming a reform process which had made headway in 2009 and 2010 had stalled.
+Human rights in the Maldives, an archipelagic nation of 523,787 people off the coast of the Indian subcontinent, is a contentious issue.
+In its 2024 Freedom in the World report, Freedom House declared the Maldives "Partly Free."
 The United States Bureau of Democracy, Human Rights and Labor claims in their 2012 report on human rights practices in the country that the most significant problems are corruption, lack of religious freedom, and abuse and unequal treatment of women.

 History and political situation

 The Maldives gained independence from the United Kingdom in 1965.
 The nation began its independent existence as a sultanate, but a 1968 referendum approved a constitution establishing the nation as a republic.
 Ibrahim Nasir, Prime Minister under the sultanate, became President and held office from 1968 to 1978.
 He was succeeded by Maumoon Abdul Gayoom, who was elected President in 1978 and re-elected in 1983, 1988, 1993, 1998, and 2003.
 At the end of his presidency in 2008, he was the longest serving leader in Asia.
 The national government generally exercised tight control over its people during this time.

 The following chart shows the Maldives' ratings since 1972 in the Freedom in the World reports, published annually by Freedom House.
 A rating of 1 is "free"; 7, "not free".

+Amidst Abdulla Yameen's time in office, accusations of human rights transgressions came to light, accompanied by the imprisonment of several opposition politicians, among them former president Mohamed Nasheed.

 After a coup attempt by supporters of Nasir was uncovered in 1980, the government arrested those thought to be involved, and their wives and children were placed under house arrest.
 At least three people were sentenced for association with the former president, and at least one – Mohamed Ismail Manniku Sikku, the former Director of Civil Aviation – was banished to an uninhabited atoll for "ten years and a day".

 The president considered responsible for the human rights gains in 2009–2010, Mohamed Nasheed, resigned after weeks of protests led by police and was placed under house arrest.
-He was replaced by Mohammed Waheed Hassan, the former head of UNICEF Afghanistan.
+He was replaced by Mohamed Waheed Hassan, the former head of UNICEF Afghanistan.

+Former president Yameen's government (2013-2018) employed an alarming tactic of leveraging broad and ambiguously worded laws to target, apprehend, and incarcerate dissenting voices.
+This strategy involves the misuse of counterterrorism laws against opposition activists and politicians, as well as the application of anti-defamation laws to suppress the media and social media activists who voice criticism against the president or his policies.
+Moreover, the government has imposed stringent limitations on assemblies, resulting in the prohibition or severe restriction of peaceful rallies and protests.
+These actions have raised concerns about the state of freedom of expression and civil liberties in the country.

 Current issues (2008–)

 Freedom of religion

-The constitution states that all Maldivians must be Sunni Muslim.
-On 14 December 2011 a group of ten men attacked peaceful demonstrators in Malé calling for religious tolerance.
-Sufi Ismail Khilath Rasheed sustained a skull fracture and was later arrested as his calls for tolerance were unconstitutional.
-No effort was made to arrest the attackers.
-On 5 June 2012, Rasheed was stabbed in the neck.
-Reporters Without Borders stated that it appeared that he had been deliberately targeted for his journalism.
-A minister of the Maldivian government condemned the attack, but also added "Hilath must have known that he had become a target of a few extremists ...
-We are not a secular country.
-When you talk about religion there will always be a few people who do not agree."